Dryoko/CTF-WriteUps/TryHackMe/Snapped-Phishing-Line/README.md

 ## 🔍 Step-by-Step Analysis

-### Question 1 — Who received an email attachment containing a PDF?
+### Question 1 — Who is the individual who received an email attachment containing a PDF?

 The `phish-emails` folder contains several emails.
 Each one was opened and inspected for attachments.
 The email titled **"Quote for services rendered: processed on June 29, 2020, 10:01:32 AM"** was the only one containing a PDF attachment.